Sammamish Montessori School

 The Sammamish Montessori School was founded in 1977 by Joan Starling, an early pioneer of Montessori education in this area.
 The original school was located overlooking Lake Sammamish in what was then part of Redmond, Washington (decades before the City of Sammamish was established) and is now conveniently located in Redmond, Washington near the end of SR 520/Avondale, not far from Microsoft’s main campus.

-Our school has grown from an initial class of six preschool students into a vibrant multicultural school preparing preschool, kindergarten and elementary students with strong academic and social skills and a love of learning.
+Our school has grown from an initial class of six preschool students into a vibrant multicultural school preparing preschool and kindergarten students with strong academic and social skills and a love of learning.
 This history has seen the maturing of the original classes into adulthood, and even alumni returning as parents of new students.
 Today Joan's two daughters, along with a dedicated and talented group of teachers and supporting staff, continue to ensure high standards and a caring, family-centered atmosphere at our school.
-Joan and her husband continue to be involved and engaged in the school, although also enjoying their semi-retirement.
+Joan and her husband are enjoying their retirement, but are still involved.

 Our curriculum is based on Dr. Maria Montessori’s belief that children have an inborn drive to become independent and our program encourages and allows each child to develop his/her academic, social and emotional self.
 The Montessori learning materials stimulate children into logical thought and discovery under the guidance of our MACTE (Montessori Accreditation Council for Teacher Education) accredited and experienced Montessori teachers.

 We take pride in the quality of our educational program, well-equipped classrooms and caring atmosphere.
 Parents can entrust us with their children with confidence, knowing that they will always be treated with kindness and respect.
 We try to fill the needs of each child and of the total family: our office staff and management strives to be fair and flexible, always willing to work with parents.
 Above all we believe that school should be a positive experience that children look forward to with enthusiasm.